Selhurst railway station

 Selhurst railway station is in the London Borough of Croydon in south London, 9 mi along the line from London Victoria.
 It is operated by Southern, which also provides all the train services.
-The station is in Travelcard Zone 4.
+The station is in London fare zone 4.

 History

 The Balham Hill and East Croydon line was constructed by the London, Brighton and South Coast Railway (LB&SCR) as a short-cut on the Brighton Main Line to London Victoria, avoiding Crystal Palace and Norwood Junction.
 It was opened on 1 December 1862.
 However, Selhurst station was not opened until 1 May 1865.

 The lines were quadrupled in 1903.
 In 1912, the lines were electrified via Norwood Junction to provide access for the carriage sheds and repair depot for the LB&SCR railway electrification scheme.
 In 1925, the lines from Victoria via Norbury were electrified.